henry-oberholtzer/beyondtipping/README.md

 #### Launch the API
 1) Navigate to api directory using the MacOS Terminal or Windows Powershell.
-2) Run the command `flask run` to have access to the API in Postman or browser via swagger `http://localhost:5000/admin`
+2) Run the command `flask run` to have access to the API in Postman or browser via flask rest(not sure if this exists?) `http://localhost:5000/admin`
 ---
 ???
 ---